ART & DESIGN

 At KS3 a wide range of techniques and disciplines are explored including: drawing, painting, collage, 3D design, ceramics, printmaking, illustration, branding/advertising, digital photography, digital image manipulation, textiles and mixed media.
 All students receive three 50 minute periods of Art and Design during a fortnight.

-From September 2014 we are now offering GCSE Contemporary Crafts.
+We also offer GCSE Contemporary Crafts.
 Contemporary Craft is about making things.
 Craft makers explore materials, techniques and processes as they combine intellectual activity and manual dexterity to create unique objects.
 The world of craft offers a huge variety of materials for the craft maker to choose from such as:

 - precious and semi-precious stones;

-- textiles; and
+- textiles; and wood.

 GCSE Contemporary Crafts consists of two components.

-In Component 1 (Controlled Assessment), students have the opportunity to:
+Component 1 (Controlled Assessment), students have the opportunity to:

 - explore materials, techniques and processes;